thomasWeise/moptipy/README.md

   You can find it on GitHub at <https://github.com/DEAP/deap>.
 - [`inspyred`](https://pypi.org/project/inspyred) and [`ecspy`](https://pypi.org/project/ecspy) are open source packages for nature-inspired optimization by Aaron Garrett.
 - [`nevergrad`](https://facebookresearch.github.io/nevergrad) by Facebook Research offers gradient free optimization and implements a variety of numerical optimization methods and many benchmark problems.
-- The library "Powell's Derivative-Free Optimization solvers" ([`pdfo`](https://www.pdfo.net)) provides an implementation of the "Bound Optimization BY Quadratic Approximation" algorithm, or BOBYQA for short, for solving continuous optimization problems.
-  The library is dedicated to the late Professor M. J. D. Powell FRS (1936—2015), maintained by Tom M. Ragonneau and Zaikun Zhang, and available at <https://github.com/pdfo/pdfo> and <https://www.pdfo.net>.
-  We wrap its `BOBYQA` implementation into our `moptipy` API in module [`algorithms.so.vector.pdfo`](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.vector.html#module-moptipy.algorithms.so.vector.pdfo).
 - [`pgapy`](https://github.com/schlatterbeck/pgapy) by Ralf Schlatterbeck provides a Python wrapper the [PGAPack](https://github.com/schlatterbeck/pgapack) Parallel Genetic Algorithm Library.
   It can be found on GitHub at <https://github.com/schlatterbeck/pgapy>.
 - [`scipy`](https://scipy.org) offers a set of well-established mathematical optimization techniques for continuous optimization via the function [`scipy.optimize.minimize`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html).